paulaasoriano2/lab5-soa-paulaasoriano2/REPORT.md

 The solution was to change the condition from `p % 2 == 0` to `p % 2 != 0`, ensuring only positive odd numbers are transformed.

-- **Bug 2: Gateway apuntando a evenChannel**:
+- **Bug 2: Gateway pointing a evenChannel**:
 The problem was that the gateway was sending negative numbers to the evenChannel, so those numbers which were impair negatives were considered as pair numbers.
 This made them skip the filter and the transformer.
-Firstly, it was thought to make the gateway apuntar to the numberChannel (`@Gateway(requestChannel = "numberChannel")`).
-However, this idea was discarded because it does not make much sense for the router to evaluate them as pai or impair numbers, as well as to pass through the transformation of the evenChannel if it is a pair negative number.
-The solution was to make the gateway apuntar to the oddChannel (`@Gateway(requestChannel = "oddChannel")`), so the negative numbers can go directly to the service activator without any unnecessary transformation.
+The solution was to make the gateway point to the numberChannel (`@Gateway(requestChannel = "numberChannel")`).
+In this way, all the numbers were initially managed by a common channel.

 - **Bug 3: oddChannel was a direct channel**:
 Both oddFlow and SomeService were subscribed to oddChannel, which was a DirectChannel by default.
 In DirectChannels, messages are delivered to a single subscriber.
 This caused some odd numbers to bypass the filter and transformer in oddFlow.